fbpx

 Pronunciation: Say /trehay / zhawn-tee / mare-si

 Use this phrase when someone does something especially nice for you.
-This may include giving you directions on the street, helping you (or offering to help) in some way, or giving you a compliment.
+This may include giving you directions on the street, helping you (or offering to help) in some way, or complimenting you.

 Pronunciation: Pahr-lay /voo / anhn-glay?

-1. Desolé(e), je ne parle pas français (très bien) = I’m sorry, I don’t speak French (very well).
+5. Desolé(e), je ne parle pas français (très bien) = I’m sorry, I don’t speak French (very well) or like saying I don’t speak French in French.

 Pronunciation: Deh-zo-ley / zhe /nuh /pahrl /pa/ frahn-say /(treh bee-ahn).

-Another way of getting into a Parisian’s good graces is by apologizing for not being able to speak French very well.
+Another way of getting into a Parisian’s good graces is by apologising for not being able to speak French very well.
 The French do not expect the entire world to speak the language.
-Still, it’s nice to hear someone making the effort to speak it and apologizing for not being able to do more.
+Still, it’s nice to hear someone making the effort to speak it and apologising for not being able to do more.

 Pronunciation: Poo-vey /voo /muh /dear /oo /ay…